-(a) The applicant must be a resident of the AbaQulusi municipality;

-(b) The applicant must be eighteen (18) years of age and above;

-(c)The total joint gross income of all occupants or dependents in a single household must be less than or equal to two (2) state pension grant income;
+- (a) The applicant must be a resident of the AbaQulusi municipality; - (b) The applicant must be eighteen (18) years of age and above; - (c)The total joint gross income of all occupants or dependents in a single household must be less than or equal to two (2) state pension grant income;

-(d)The applicant must be the owner or tenant who receives municipal services and is registered as an account holder on the municipal financial system.
-This does not apply to households in informal settlements where no accounts are rendered;

-(e)The applicant must be the resident of a single property (stand) and applicants with one property registered under their names will be considered.
-In the event of recognised polygamous customary marriages, the applicant should provide property registration documents (title deed/lease agreement) for each property;

-(f) All households that are child headed, even if they are below eighteen (18) years of age, are eligible to apply for the indigent support;

-(g) All households applying for Free Basic Electricity must have electricity connected to the household;
+- (d)The applicant must be the owner or occupier who receives municipal services and is registered as an account holder on the municipal financial system.
+This does not apply to households in informal settlements where no accounts are rendered; - (e)The applicant must be the resident of a single property (stand) and applicants with one property registered under their names will be considered.
+In the event of recognised polygamous customary marriages, the applicant should provide property registration documents (title deed/lease agreement) for each property; - (f) All households that are child headed, even if they are below eighteen (18) years of age, are eligible to apply for the indigent support; - (g) All households applying for Free Basic Electricity must have electricity connected to the household; - (h) Government employees can qualify if their income earning is less than threshold; and - (i) All households applying for Free Basic Water and Sanitation must have water supply and waterborne systems connected to their household - (j) Special indigent approved by councillor

-(h) All Households with no electricity connection utilizing alternative energy; and

-(i) All households applying for Free Basic Water and Sanitation must have water supply and waterborne systems connected to their household